 Di Matteo was sacked by Roman Abramovich just hours after the Blues' 3-0 defeat by Italian giants Juventus in the Champions League on Tuesday night, in spite of landing European football's most lucrative prize last season.

 The Russian owner backed his new man in the summer, as the likes of Eden Hazard and Oscar arrived in the capital with Atletico Madrid's Colombian superstar Falcao another potential recruit.

-But after suffering a similar fate to the Italian, Villas-Boas suggested the Chelsea managerial job has become a poisoned chalice.
+But after suffering a similar fate to the Italian, Villas-Boas revealed how the Chelsea managerial job has become such a poisoned chalice.

 "At Chelsea I think another sacking is just like any other day at the office, that's my interpretation," the Spurs boss told Sky Sports.